I was taking photographs when I heard the news. It’s hit me hard. If I type I cant cry. So I am typing.

 I ignored him and it was many countries and years later when I returned to Rugby and told Graham he was right.

-I found myself spending more and more time in the studio though.
+But I found myself spending more and more time in the studio.
 Whenever I was in town I would pop in.

-I walked into the local newspaper and said I was a photographer.
+I felt like a photographer.
+So I walked into the local newspaper and said I was a photographer.
 Graham had a way of installing confidence in people.
-At that point I hadn’t really taken any photos I was happy with.
+At that point I hadn’t really taken any photos I was truly happy with.
 Still, someone had phoned while I was in the newspaper offices reporting the photographer had just broken both of her arms in a car crash.
-I got the job.
+And I got the job.

 Still not wanting me to learn the wrong way, Graham gave me an old 1950’s manual rangefinder telling me it would do till I could afford a Leica.
 He was only half Joking.